-Panhellenic recruitment is at the beginning of the fall semester using a formal process of mutual selection.
+Panhellenic recruitment is at the beginning of the fall semester using a mutual selection process.
 If a chapter is able to take on more members the chapter will be able to participate in an informal recruitment.
 For inquiries about organizations that participate in informal recruitment, please reach out to the Office of Fraternity and Sorority Involvement.

 National Pan-Hellenic Council (NPHC) Formal Intake

-Sigma Gamma Rho Sorority, Inc. and Phi Beta Sigma, Inc. participate in membership intake at various times of the year.
+Phi Beta Sigma, Inc. participate in membership intake at various times of the year.
 Membership intake is the preparation period preceding initiation.
 Most NPHC organizations require potential members to be actively involved on campus and in the community.
-Sigma Gamma Rho Sorority, Inc. and Phi Beta Sigma, Inc. hold formal information throughout the academic year.
-If a student is interested in Sigma Gamma Rho Sorority, Inc. or Phi Beta Sigma, Inc., they should research the organization's official website and historical background.
+Phi Beta Sigma, Inc. hold formal information throughout the academic year.
+If a student is interested in Phi Beta Sigma, Inc., they should research the organization's official website and historical background.